nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 ## Installation In Production

-Only one package manager can be running for a Sofie Studio.
+Only one Package Manager can be running for a Sofie Studio.
 If you reached this point thinking of deploying multiple, you will want to follow the distributed setup.

 ### Simple Setup